2025–26 Greek Women's Cup

 The 2025–26 Greek Women's Cup is the 11th edition of the Greek women's association football national cup organized by the Hellenic Football Federation (HFF).
-AEK are the defending champions.
+AEK were the defending champions.

+PAOK won their 8th title, beating Asteras Tripolis in the final.

 Schedule and format

 The tournament will start in the first half of the season for the first time since the 2015–16 edition.
 Participation is mandatory for all top division clubs and optional for the rest.

 In the first phase, teams from the second and third division will be split into ten (10) groups.
 The division of the teams into groups will take place based on geographical criteria, with exceptions for island clubs.

 All ties are played in a single-match decider at the home ground of the lower division opponent.
 If both sides belong to the same tier, a draw will be held.
 In the quarterfinals and semifinals, ties will be played over two legs.